m16a1/taobaorb/README.md

 taobao-rb
 =========

-Wrapper for the Taobao API
+Ruby wrapper for the Taobao API